 Those living with diabetes are more likely to develop serious flu complications such as pneumonia, bronchitis, sinus infections, and ear infections.
 High blood sugars can also be harder to control when you have the flu.

-What the World Health Organization says about COvid-19
+What the World Health Organization says about COVID-19

-We believe it is important to be educated in order to make informed decisions that are best for you and your family.
+It is important to be educated in order to make informed decisions that are best for you and your family.
 Here are some important things that we have learned from the World Health Organization website about COVID-19:

 - If you are healthy, wear a mask if you are working with someone who is sick.
 If you are sick, wear a mask if coughing or sneezing to avoid infecting others.

 - Always wash your hands before putting on a mask.
 Properly dispose of your mask after use.